talbdbd/Tal_s_Risky_Weather_Reminder/README.md

 ## Description

-The goal of this project was to create a simple quiz.
+The goal of this project was to create a simple weather dashboard.

-- My motivation was to make a functional and fun quiz.
+- My motivation was to make a functional weather dashboard.
-- I built this project to further my skills and proficiency in basic web APIs.
+- I built this project to further my skills and proficiency in basic server-side APIs.
-- The main solution I strove for was to make the quiz functional and fun.
+- The main solution I strove for was to make the dashboard functional and informative.
-- My main learning experience from this project was how to effectively apply web APIs to an application.
+- My main learning experience from this project was how to effectively apply server-side APIs to an application.

 ## Table of Contents